WSudul/GraphProject/Graph_project/ReadMe.txt

 Goals:

 1. Creating base structure for weighted graph using Edges and Vertices
-2. Creating digraphs (directed graphs) with
+2. Creating digraphs (directed graphs) with  weights
+3. creating multigraphs